txpipe/tx3/docs/getting-started/index.md

 - Describe transaction patterns
 - Generate concrete transactions
 - Visualize transaction flows
-- Ensure transaction safety

 ## Why Tx3?

-In UTxO-based blockchains like Cardano, dapps are defined by transaction patterns rather than explicit function interfaces.
+In UTxO-based blockchains like Bitcoin & Cardano, dapps are defined by transaction patterns rather than explicit function interfaces.
 This makes it challenging for:

 - Dapp authors to convey their dapp's interface
 - Users to understand how to interact with dapps
 - Developers to build tools that work with dapps

 Tx3 solves these challenges by providing a language specifically designed for describing transaction patterns and generating interfaces.

+## Language Design Principles

+Tx3 is designed with the following principles in mind:

+1. **Domain-Specific**
+   - Focused on UTxO transaction patterns
+   - Built-in support for blockchain concepts
+   - Clear transaction boundaries

+2. **Safety First**
+   - Type safety
+   - Deterministic execution
+   - No unbounded computation

+3. **Declarative**
+   - Clear transaction intent
+   - Explicit interfaces
+   - Self-documenting code

+4. **Extensible**
+   - Mainly chain-agnostic
+   - Chain-specific features

 ## Next Steps